gephi/gephi.github.io/src/components/how-to/GephiLite.md

 The “Filters” menu allows you to filter your graph in multiple ways based on attributes or properties of nodes or edges, as well as based on the overall topology of the network.

-> open the filter panel by clicking on “Filters” in menu
+> - Open the filter panel by clicking on “Filters” in menu
-> Click on “Add Filter” button.
+> - Click on “Add Filter” button.
-> In the modal section entitled “Nodes attributes” click on “Degree (dynamic)”.
+> - In the modal section entitled “Nodes attributes” click on “Degree (dynamic)
-> Gephi Lite will automatically generate an histogram of the distribution of the degree in your network
+> - Gephi Lite will automatically generate an histogram of the distribution of the degree in your network
-> Increase the “Min” value to 2, to hide all the nodes with less than 2 connections.
+> - Increase the “Min” value to 2, to hide all the nodes with less than 2 connections.
-> The small histogram now shows that you are no longer viewing the entire network.
+> - The small histogram now shows that you are no longer viewing the entire network.

 ![Filters panel opened with one active filter on nodes' Degree (dynamic)](./gephi-lite/filters_degree.png)